Body of person, hands on white mouse and keyboard, search bar with icons overlay

-What Really Matters in Your College Search
+How to Figure Out What Really Matters in Your College Search

-I've worked in and around college admission for over 40 years.
-But when my own two children went through the college admission process, I didn’t pressure them to strive for the “top of the top” or apply to the so-called “best” colleges.
-Neither of my children took SAT prep courses, and neither were anxious about the college admission process.
+I've worked in and around college admission for nearly 50 years, but when my own two children went through the college admission process, I didn’t pressure them to strive for the “top of the top” or apply to the so-called best colleges.
+Neither of my children took SAT prep courses or was anxious about the college admission process.
 So why didn’t I push them more?
-Because I knew that of the 2,300 four-year nonprofit colleges and universities in this country, there were at least 50 schools that would be great places for my children specifically—schools where they could grow, develop, and engage.
-Schools where, with the help of caring faculty, they could find a voice that would serve them well in the future.
-Schools where they could explore and take risks without the fear of “blowing it.”
+Because I knew that of the 4,000+ colleges and universities in this country, there were at least 50 schools that would be great places for my children specifically—schools where they could grow, develop, and engage.

+With the help of caring faculty, many colleges and universities help students find a voice that serve them well in the future.
 These schools did not necessarily coincide with the top 10 as ranked by popular magazines and guidebooks.
 When it came to their college search, my children were more interested in substance than in status.
-And I heartily recommend all students adopt such an attitude as they embark on their college search and application process.
+I heartily recommend all students adopt such an attitude as they embark on their college search and application process.
 Our society reinforces an image of success defined by name brands, whether we’re talking about cars, clothes, or colleges.
 Don’t let this happen to you in your college search.
+Follow the advice below to discern what you truly want and need out of your college of choice.

 • Are you an independent learner, or do you need some direction?